Sempervivum tectorum L.

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
 After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
 These are excellent for cold windows.
 Sempervivum earned their popular name, "Hen and Chicks," from their growth habit.
 The mother plant, or hen, sends off numerous offsets, clustering around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.

-Native to the Mountains of Western, Central, and Southern Europe, from the Pyrenees to the Alps, Apennines and Dinarides.
+Sempervivum tectorum is native to the Mountains of Western, Central, and Southern Europe, from the Pyrenees to the Alps, Apennines, and Dinarides.